vtex/shoreline/packages/site/documentation/engineering/contributing.md

 5. Ensure the test suite passes (yarn test).
 6. Format your code with prettier (yarn prettier).
 7. Make sure your code lints (yarn lint).
-8. Run yarn build:, yarn build-storybook:admin: or yarn build-site:admin: to ensure that the builds are still working.
+8. Run `yarn build`, yarn `build:storybook` or `yarn build:site` to ensure that the builds are still working.

 ### Publishing Packages

 We use Lerna combined with the Conventional Commits to publish our packages.

-- fix:: a commit of the type fix patches a bug in your codebase.
+- `fix::` a commit of the type fix patches a bug in your codebase.
 It will relase a `PATCH` version.
-- feat:: a commit of the type feat introduces a new feature to the codebase.
+- `feat::` a commit of the type feat introduces a new feature to the codebase.
 It will release a `MINOR` version.

 **Publish commands**